 Activities include games, nature exploration, family camping, field trips, and community service projects.

 There’s even a five-level, age-specific curriculum with about 80 specialized awards in areas like crafts, nature, recreation, spiritual development, and home arts.

 All these are meant to lead both parents and children to a deeper relationship with God and each other.

 Once boys and girls reach 10 years of age, they can move from Adventurers to join the Pathfinder Club.
 Pathfinders is aimed at enlarging the young people’s view of the world and helping them build a relationship with God.

 The activities of this club challenge them to stretch their abilities and develop their talents.
 Activities such as community service, missions at home and abroad, nature and environmental conservation studies, and camping are common in Pathfinders.

-The major highlights of a pathfinder’s experience is the annual Pathfinders Day, and camporees.
+The major highlights of a Pathfinder’s experience are the annual Pathfinders Day and camporees.
 And every five years, Pathfinders from around the world meet at an international camporee, which is typically held in the U.S.